narilsa/anathema/Development_Documentation/Distribution/English/readme.txt

 Known Issues:
 ---------------------
+-Outcaste DB with the Breeding Background pay more than they should if Breeding is not the first item on the list.

 -The "Merits and Flaws" tab changes size when items are selected.

 -A problem has been reported with saving equipment to the database,